pontus/LocalEGA/docs/inbox.rst

-.. _`inbox login system`:
+.. _`inboxlogin`:

-Inbox login system
+Inbox Login System
 ==================

 Central EGA contains a database of users, with IDs and passwords.

-We have developed two solutions both of them allowing user authentication via either a password or an RSA key against CentralEGA database itself:
+We have developed several solutions allowing user authentication against CentralEGA user database:

+* :ref:`apache-mina-inbox`;
+* :ref:`s3-inbox`;
-* :ref:`apache-mina-inbox`.
+* :ref:`tsd-file-api`.

 Each solution uses CentralEGA's user IDs but can also be extended to use Elixir IDs (of which we strip the ``@elixir-europe.org`` suffix).

 The procedure is as follows: the inbox is started without any created user.
-When a user wants to log into the inbox (actually, only ``sftp`` uploads are allowed), the code looks up the username in a local cache, and, if not found, queries the CentralEGA REST endpoint.
+When a user wants to log into the inbox (via ``sftp``, s3 or ``https``), the inbox service looks up the username in a local queries the CentralEGA REST endpoint.
 Upon return, we store the user credentials in the local cache and create the user's home directory.
 The user now gets logged in if the password or public key authentication succeeds.
-Upon subsequent login attempts, only the local cache is queried, until the user's credentials expire.
-The cache has a default TTL of one hour, and is wiped clean upon reboot (as a cache should).

 .. _apache-mina-inbox: